Amir-Rastkhadiv/fun-gym/README.md

 ## INTERLUDE

  - ### TOOLKITS:
 While I will use HTML and CSS to implement a static front-end web application, I will also use many other tools and technologies.
 Click [stream-one](https://amir-rastkhadiv.github.io/my-brilliant-template/index.html) to make things easier.
  Using the Code Institute module in LMS, I learned to code, gather technical information, and create a robust toolkit.
-To add further I exhibit here:  [TECHNOLOGIES-USED](#TECHNOLOGIES-USED)
+To add further:[TECHNOLOGIES-USED](#TECHNOLOGIES-USED)

- -  ### Web Development of the Modern Era:
+ -  ### WEB DEVELOPMENT OF THE MODERN ERA:
+ Three parts make up the modern web.
+Front-end, back-end, and middleware Each layer includes a set of technologies.
+Examples include:
+The structure is HTML, the facade is CSS, and the functionality is JavaScript.
+Let's only explore HTML and CSS here.
+Google Chrome also comes with a set of web development tools.
+I'll use this as my primary tool.
+I can inspect and analyze a web page (test CSS style changes and debug code).
+Python, PHP, and Ruby interact with the database, web service, or other data source to provide the end-user with their requested data.
+To accomplish this:
+Responses and requests for HTTP;
+Setup a connection;
+API interaction;
+Manage URL routing, authentication, and sessions.

 -  ### What makes a good website?
--  ### Toolkits:
 -  ### Terminology: